MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 - **Global reader:** Has full read-only access to all aspects of Microsoft Cloud App Security.
 Cannot change any settings or take any actions.

 > [!NOTE]
-> Office 365 and Azure AD roles do not not listed in the **Manage admin access** page.
+> Office 365 and Azure AD roles do are not listed in the **Manage admin access** page.

 Additionally, the following Cloud App Security specific admin roles can be configured in the Cloud App Security portal: